 If we plot the solution with the parameter at

 Notice that after one period this solution begins to drift very far off: this problem is sensitive to the choice of

 To build the objective function for Optim.jl, we simply call the

 Note that we set

-maxiters so that way the differential equation solvers would error more quickly when in bad regions of the parameter space, speeding up the process.
+maxiters in a way that causes the differential equation solvers to error more quickly when in bad regions of the parameter space, speeding up the process.
 Now this cost function can be used with Optim.jl in order to get the parameters.
 For example, we can use Brent's algorithm to search for the best solution on the interval

 using Optim result = optimize(cost_function, 0.0, 10.0)